 In April 2006, BioTime entered into a Revolving Line of Credit Agreement (the "Credit Agreement") with Alfred D. Kingsley, Cyndel & Co., Inc., and George Karfunkel, investors in BioTime, under which BioTime may borrow up to \$500,000 for working capital purposes at an interest rate of 10% per annum.
-The maturity date of the Credit Agreement is the earlier of (i) October 31, 2007 or (ii) such date on which the borrower shall have received an aggregate of \$600,000 through (A) the sale of capital stock, (B) the collection of licensing fees, signing fees, signing fees, or similar fees in excess of \$1,000,000 under any present or future agreement pursuant to which the borrower grants one or more licenses to use the borrower's patents or technology, (C) funds borrowed from other lenders, or (D) any combination of sources under clauses (A) through (C).
+The maturity date of the Credit Agreement is the earlier of (i) October 31, 2007 or (ii) such date on which the borrower shall have received an aggregate of \$600,000 through (A) the sale of capital stock, (B) the collection of licensing fees, signing fees, milestone fees, or similar fees in excess of \$1,000,000 under any present or future agreement pursuant to which the borrower grants one or more licenses to use the borrower's patents or technology, (C) funds borrowed from other lenders, or (D) any combination of sources under clauses (A) through (C).
 Under the Credit Agreement, BioTime will prepay, and the credit line will be reduced by, any funds received prior to the maturity date from those sources discussed above.
 In consideration for making the line of credit available, BioTime issued to the investors a total of 99,999 common shares.
 The line of credit is collateralized by a security interest in BioTime's right to receive royalty and other payments under the license agreement with Hospira.
 The market value of BioTime common shares was \$0.38 per common share on April 12, 2006, valuing the shares at \$38,000.
-During the quarter ended March 31, 2007.
-BioTime drew \$100,000 under this line of credit and had requested an additional \$200,000 which was received subsequent to March 31, 2007.
-See Note 10 to the condensed interim financial statements.
+During the six months ended June 30, 2007, BioTime drew \$300,000 under this line of credit.